 Leading the charge for early detection

-Saint Agnes Hospital is working to detect lung cancer at its earliest stages.
+The Lung Center at Saint Agnes Hospital is working to detect lung cancer at its earliest stages.
 Catching the cancer early provides the best chance for a cure.
 When a patient visits their primary care physician complaining of symptoms including coughing, shortness of breath, unexplained weight loss or coughing up blood, the patient is sent for a chest X-ray.
 If the X-ray provides a suggestion of a nodule, then a CT scan may be ordered for a more definitive picture.
 Following an abnormal CT scan, the patient is referred to a pulmonologist for a biopsy.
 The biopsy is usually acquired through fiber-optic bronchoscopy, which enables the pulmonologist to gain a tissue sample from the questionable spot in the lungs.

 LEADING THROUGH EXPERIENCE

-Saint Agnes Hospital is one of the few hospitals in the United States which has extensive experience in performing and analyzing CT screens for lung cancer, because the hospital has participated for six years as part of a national clinical study called the International Early Lung Cancer Action Program, or I-ELCAP, which involved over 50,000 participants worldwide.
+Our Lung Center is one of the few hospitals in the United States which has extensive experience in performing and analyzing CT screens for lung cancer, because the hospital has participated for six years as part of a national clinical study called the International Early Lung Cancer Action Program, or I-ELCAP, which involved over 50,000 participants worldwide.
 A recent groundbreaking study released by the National Cancer Institute proved that CT screening for this deadly cancer can have a significant impact on a patient’s survival.

 EARLY DIAGNOSIS CAN MAKE ALL THE DIFFERENCE